-‘Silicon Synapse’ is an immersive virtual reality and psycho-acoustic experience that simulates a journey into the personified, conscious mind of ‘Technology’.
-This sensory artwork is experienced alone, one person at a time, hearing the inner dialogue of ‘Technology’s’ mind as it replays both sides of a lovers’ quarrel.
+‘Silicon Synapse’ is an immersive Virtual Reality and psycho-acoustic experience that will take you on a simulated journey into the personified mind of ‘Technology’.
+Listening to the inner dialogue of ‘Technology’s’ mind as it replays both sides of a lovers’ quarrel.
 ‘Technology’ and its life partner ‘Nature’ argue about the sustainability of their relationship and their future as a couple.
-This transhuman, dream-like conscious realm engulfs the viewer as they travel through intense listening and visual experiences.
+‘Silicon Synapse’ explores evolution, genetic engineering and transhumanism.
+Each viewer is engulfed by a conscious dream-like realm, as they travel through intense listening and visual experiences.

 ↓ scroll ↓

 You can experience ‘Silicon Synapse’ within the repurposed historic setting of the Carnegie Library, in Swords, Co.
 Dublin.
 This library was once a place of knowledge and learning, shaping the minds and synapses of thousands.
 Now you have the chance to enter through the remnant doors of this library, and into the imagined mind of the silicon technology, which has largely replaced it.

 Running Wednesday through Sunday, 5pm-9pm weekdays and 11am-7pm Weekends

 Booking your ticket: